Portugal Golden Visa: Complete 2026 Application Guide

 Obtaining the Portugal Golden Visa can be a long and sometimes complicated process.
 Below are some of the most asked questions concerning the process and implications of getting the visa.

-One to three months before your residence permit expires, you must renew it.
-To do this, schedule another appointment at SEF.
-You will need to provide the same documents you intially brought but updated and issued within the last three months.
+Accordion COne to three months before your residence permit expires, you must renew it.
+To do this, schedule another appointment at AIMA.
+You will need to provide the same documents you initially brought, but updated and issued within the last three months.

 If you spend 183 days or more in Portugal during the year, you will be obligated to pay taxes.
 However, if you spend less time, then you will not owe taxes.